CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

 ssh -p 2222 <username>@localhost
 ```

-As the container will each time be on a different machine, you will have to reset the ssh key for the remote server.
+As the container will each time be on a different machine, the ssh key for the remote server has to be reset or not stored..
-You can do this with
+This is done for you in the ssh config below.
+If you face issues you can reset the key with:

 ```bash
 ssh-keygen -R '[localhost]:2222'